ibm-messaging/mq-dev-patterns/amqp-qpid/qpid-standard/README.md

     * if omitted reply defaults to using temporary queues.

 ## Building the sample application jar
-A maven `pom.xml` is provided allowing you to use maven to download dependancies and build the sample.
+A maven `pom.xml` is provided allowing you to use maven to download dependencies and build the sample.
 You can build the samples by running the command.

 ````
 mvn clean package